 - Align codes with real failure modes

-- Make key fields part of standard completion
+- Make key fields part of standard closeout quality checks

 - Provide guidance on consistent usage